Driving in the Czech Republic

 NOTE: you don't have to go through Jetzelsdorf anymore as there is a bypass but, you can turn right at the first roundabout and then left onto the old road which takes you up the hill and through the vineyards (bit more interesting if you have a few minutes to spare).
 This is the route if you want duty free as the "no-mans land" between the border has several huge duty free and fashion warehouses including the giant Freeport.
 It also has a couple of reasonable restaurants including the one in the old airplane which is good for kids.
 Brothels immediately on the Czech side in Chvalovice and although it's a pleasant and scenic drive up to Jihlava it can be slow if you don't know the passing places and get caught behind trucks etc. I would expect to join D1 at junction 112 at about 2hrs 30 mins after leaving Vienna and from there it's an hour to central Prague.

 If you use any highway designated as D (Dalnice) i.e D1 runs between Prague and Brno, D7 runs Prague to the border at Rozvadov via Plzen, you have to buy the Motorway Toll Vignette.
 Instructions on how to correctly use the vignette are available at the point of sale in Czech, English, French and German (pictured above).
-There are two tables below which apply to a standard family car.
+Prices will change but the way it works stays the same.

 NOTE: Vehicles greater than 3.5 Tons come under the EU Toll system.
 Details of services and charges including a toll calculator can be found at www.premid.cz.